Henry Santos: Going independent, Aventura Reunion, The Third, live album, and Shut Up & Listen (2015–2018)

 In 2015, Siente Music closed down.
 The label gave Henry all the masters of his songs.
 Henry continued as an independent solo artist under his own record label HustleHard Entertainment LLC and continued to release more projects.
 On August 25, 2015, he released the first single for his third album "Y Eres Tan Bella".
 It is also the first single after Santos was no longer with Siente Music.
 It peaked at number 23 on the Billboard Tropical Airplay chart.

 On December 1, 2015, it was announce that Aventura would reunite to have a series of concerts for the whole month of February 2016 at the United Palace Theater in New York City.
 Their first concert since their split began in front of a sold-out crowd on February 4, 2016.
 During the reunion, he released the lyric video of the second single for his third solo album titled "Quédate" on February 11, 2016.
 He released it as an audio single on 8 days later.
 It peaked at number 22 on the Billboard Tropical Airplay chart.
 The final concert with the group was on February 28, 2016.
 Two month later, he released his third album Henry The Third Deluxe on April 8, 2016.
 It debuted at #7 in the iTunes digital charts.
 The album featured collaborations with Jhoni The Voice, Leoni Torres, Maffio, and Gente De Zona.

 On February 24, 2017, he released his first live solo album The Live Album: Sólo Éxitos.
 This is a live album compilation of Henry Santos' best songs.
 It also includes all the songs that included his voice from his time in Aventura.
-On January 26, 2018, he released his first single for his forth studio album titled Descarados.
+On January 26, 2018, he released his first single for his fourth studio album titled Descarados.
 On March 9, 2018, he released its second single titled Tu Ego.
 On March 30, 2018, he released its third single titled Algo Estúpido.
 On June 1, 2018, he released his fourth studio album Shut Up & Listen.
 On December 14, 2018, the song "Aún No Es Tarde" was released as the album's fourth single.
 He released an acoustic version of the song on December 21, 2018.